Role

 Diversity and Inclusion

-The Department is committed to diversity and inclusion and developing a workforce that is representative of the community we service.
-We value diversity and inclusion in all forms – culture, gender, religion, ethnicity, LGBTIQA+, disability and neurodiversity.
+The department is committed to diversity and inclusion and developing a workforce that is representative of the community we service.
+We value diversity and inclusion in all forms—culture, gender, religion, ethnicity, LGBTIQA+, disability and neurodiversity.
 Aboriginal and Torres Strait Islander candidates are strongly encouraged to apply for roles within the Department.
+The Department recognises that the provision of safe, respectful and inclusive workplaces is essential to high performance and promotes flexible work and diversity across all schools and Department workplaces.
+It is our policy to provide reasonable adjustments for staff with disability (see Workplace adjustment guidelines).

 Child Safe Standards

-* All staff have access to a broad range of employment conditions and working arrangements.
+All staff employed by the Department and schools have access to a broad range of employment conditions and working arrangements.

 Qualification Requirements